Vicdessos: Geography

 The area of Vicdessos is about 6.01 km2 with a minimum elevation of 652 meters and a maximum elevation of 1585 meters.

 Location

 This Pyrenean town lies in the Natural regional park of Pyrenées ariégoises in the Vicdessos valley, at the feet of the Montcalm mountains.

 Vicdessos is 15 km from Tarascon-sur-Ariège and 95 km from Toulouse.

 Population

-Inhabitants of Vicdessos are called Vicdessosiens.
+Inhabitants of Vicdessos are called Vicdessosiens in French.